isomerpages/moe-pasirrissec/_signature-programmes/Overseas Twinning Programme/Penang.md

 ---
 Pasir Ris Secondary School has organised an overseas cultural and school immersion trip to Penang in 2023 and 2024.
 The objectives of the immersion trip are as follows:

-* To deepen in Pasirians the emerging 21st century of global awareness and cross-cultural skills and sensitivities.
+* To deepen in Pasirians the emerging 21st Century Competencies (21CC) of global awareness and cross-cultural skills and sensitivities.
 * To sensitise Pasirians to the place of Singapore in the emerging economic, educational and technological landscapes in the world, through exposing them to an ASEAN schools and cities.
 * To continue to learn and collaborate with SMK Convent Butterworth in eco-stewardship and fostering cross-cultural understanding and friendship among students from both schools.